Domestic military deployments by the second Trump administration: Chicago

 The Pentagon was planning a military deployment in Chicago, Illinois, for weeks ahead of August 2025, with reports at the time stating that thousands of National Guard troops could be mobilized by September 2025.
-However, by October 11 no such deployment had occurred.
+However, by October 11, no such deployment had occurred.
 Trump has repeatedly singled out Chicago as "next," calling it a "mess" and claiming residents are "screaming" for federal intervention.
 No formal request has been made to Illinois officials, and crime data shows significant declines (homicides down 30%, shootings down 40% in the past year).

 On September 6, Trump threatened "Apocalypse Now"-style action against Chicago, writing "I love the smell of deportations in the morning" amid an AI-generated picture of himself as Lt.
 Col. Bill Kilgore in front of a burning Chicago skyline with helicopters and that "Chicago [is] about to find out why it's called the Department of WAR".
 The post was criticized by local elected leaders, with Governor of Illinois JB Pritzker writing, "The President of the United States is threatening to go to war with an American city.
 This is not a joke.
 This is not normal."
-Trump's threat came amidst large city-wide celebrations and parades.
+Trump's threat came amidst large citywide celebrations and parades.

-On September 28, Customs and Border Patrol and Immigration and Customs Enforcement troops with automatic weapons and full combat gear patrolled high-visibility tourist areas in Downtown Chicago.
+On September 28, Customs and Border Protection and Immigration and Customs Enforcement agents with automatic weapons and full combat gear patrolled high-visibility tourist areas in downtown Chicago.
 An investigation was launched by Broadview police into an "unprovoked attack" by ICE who allegedly shot a chemical munition at a WBBM-TV Chicago news van.

 In early October, Trump officially authorized the National Guard to be deployed to Chicago.
-On October 9, a federal judge issued a restraining order against the use of National Guard soldiers in Illinois through October 23.
-On October 16, U.S. Court of Appeals for the 7th Circuit upheld the federalization but also upheld the pause on deployment after finding the administration's claims of rebellion and lawlessness were exaggerated, writing that "Political opposition is not rebellion".
-On October 17, the Trump administration petitioned the Supreme Court seeking to overturn the ruling.

 On November 15, a Department of Defense official stated that hundreds of National Guard troops that were dispatched to Chicago and Portland, Oregon, but not deployed due to legal challenges would be returning to Texas and California.